Maximal rigidity of random measure and uniqueness pairs: stealthy processes, quasicrystals and periodicity: Multi-dimensional interpolation theorems on cones

 Krein generalised the Kolmogorov-Wiener Theorem \ref{thm:Szeg\"o-classic} in the continuous space.
 Let $ \e_{ -} = \e\cap (-\infty ,0),\e_{ + } = \e\cap (0,\infty ).$ \begin{theorem} [Krein] Let $\M$ a \WSS random measure on $\e$.
 Then $ \M$ is LMR on $\e _{ + }$ if and only if $\M$'s spectral density $ \s$ satisfies

 \end{theorem}

 The discrete case is treated in \cite{Kolmo41}, and the continuous case is a consequence of \cite[Theorem 1]{Krein}.
-See \cite[XII-Thm 5.1]{Doob} for a proof in English for wide-sense stationary processes.
-The case of a wide-sense continuous stationary measure $ \M$ can be deduced from the wide-sense continuous case by convolving $ \M$ with the kernel $ 1_{ [0,\varepsilon ]}(\cdot )$ and letting $ \varepsilon \to 0$ (but this is still a consequence of \cite{Krein}).\\
+See \cite[XII-Thm 5.1]{Doob} for a proof in English for weakly stationary processes.
+The case of a general stationary measure $ \M$ can be deduced from the weakly continuous case by convolving $ \M$ with the kernel $ 1_{ [0,\varepsilon ]}(\cdot )$ and letting $ \varepsilon \to 0$ (but this is still a consequence of \cite{Krein}).\\

+Even if it does not formally imply that $ \s$ vanishes at exponential speed, we sometimes say that $ \s$ has an {\it exponentially deep zero} (EDZ) if \eqref{eq:wiener} is satisfied.
 We give here generalisations in several dimensions, and present maximal rigidity results involving convex cones.